Code-Institute-Submissions/PaintPeruser/readme.md

 On the first navigation, a 404 error was presented.
 Manually navigating to https://wrightdang.github.io/PaintPeruser/index.html resolved this and the website remained stable after that.

-In addition, on first hosting the main image was non-functional and the javascript was not successfully connected.
+In addition, on first hosting the main image was non-functional and the JavaScript was not successfully connected.

 This was remedied by amending the file structure in the project - while repl.it could utilise the '../assets/....' structure taught in the course, GitHub Pages could not.
 As such this was amended to 'assets/....' which fixed the issue.